 How much CurraNZ New Zealand blackcurrant extract do you need to take?

-To receive the equivalent dosing of CurraNZ that was used in these studies, observe the following:
+To receive the equivalent amount of CurraNZ based on the two dosing levels used in these studies, observe the following:

 - One-two capsules for those weighing up to 65kg